 Is your ego holding you back in life?

 Every individual has a moral component in them which essentially monitors and regulates their behavior.

 The concept of Ego was first introduced by psychologist Sigmund Freud.
 He divided everyone’s mental life into three agencies – the Id, the Ego, and the Superego.
 The Ego is that part of the individual which governs moral judgments.

 Ego instigates a person to view the world through the lens of duality and bifurcates every reality into extremely contrasting concepts like bad/good, hate/love, beginning/end.
 The ego provides a person the agency to judge every situation and make the proper decisions to take.
 It can be described as the inner narrator as it voices to us what is wrong and what is right.

 Often the ego’s black and white view of the world gets an individual to undergo inner conflicts.
 Not everything in this world can be viewed in extremely contrasting shades.
-This absolutely idealistic view of reality influences an individual to create differences among people as greater and lesser, better and worse and more such scathing mindsets.
-The ego makes us view the world in distinctions which subdue humane feelings in us.
+This absolutely idealistic view of reality influences an individual to create differences among people as greater and lesser, better and worse, and more such scathing mindsets.
+The ego makes us view the world in distinctions that subdue humane feelings in us.
 These breeds resentments, grudges, and bitterness among fellow-human beings.

 Ego focuses on the self, the “I” and the “Me”.

 “I am confident in myself.”